-- Create a pending table in the replicate database.
-Grant appropriate permissions. - Create a user stored procedure in the replicate database that initiates the request function and inserts data updates into the pending table. - Mark the user stored procedure for replicated function delivery using sp_setrepproc. - Grant procedure permissions to the appropriate user. - Create a user stored procedure in the replicate database that updates the replicated table and deletes the corresponding update from the pending table.
-Grant appropriate permissions to the maintenance user. - Create a subscription to the function replication definition.
+- At the remote site: Create a pending table in the remote database.
+Grant appropriate permissions. - Create a user stored procedure in the remote database that initiates the request function and inserts data updates into the pending table. - Mark the user stored procedure for replicated function delivery using sp\setrepproc. - Grant procedure permissions to the appropriate user. - Create a user stored procedure in the remote database that updates the remote table and deletes the corresponding update from the pending table.
+Grant appropriate permissions to the maintenance user. - Create the request function replication definition for the request function. - Create a subscription to the applied function replication definition created at the central site. - At the primary site: Create the stored procedure that modifies the central data.

-- Create the stored procedure that modifies the primary data. - Create the function replication definition for the applied function. - Create the function replication definition for the request function.
+- Create the applied function replication definition for the applied function. - Create a subscription to the request function replication definition.

-In this example, a client application at the replicate (Sydney) site executes a stored procedure upd_publishers_pubs2_req, which inserts values in the publishers_pend table and causes an associated stored procedure, upd_publishers_pubs2, to execute at the primary (Tokyo) site.
-Execution of upd_publishers_pubs2 at the primary site causes the stored procedure upd_publishers_pubs to execute at the replicate site, which updates the publishers table and deletes the corresponding information from the publishers_pend table.
+In this example, a client application at the remote (Sydney) site executes a stored procedure upd\publishers\pubs2\req, which inserts values in the publishers\pend table and causes an associated stored procedure, upd\publishers\pubs2, to execute at the central (Tokyo) site.
+Execution of upd\publishers\pubs2 at the central site causes the stored procedure upd\publishers\pubs to execute at the remote site, which updates the publishers table and deletes the corresponding information from the publishers\pend table.

-Figure 3-13 illustrates the data flow when you use applied functions, request functions, and a local pending table.
+Figure 3-12 illustrates the data flow when you use applied functions, request functions, and a local pending table.
 The gray arrows show the flow of the request function delivery.
 The black arrows show the flow of the applied function delivery.